struggle-for-php/sfp-phpstan-psr-log/README.md

 | --- |
 | sfp-psr-log.messageNotStaticString |

-* reports when $message key is not static string value.
+* reports when $message is not static string value.

 ```php
 // bad